ChauffeurPrive/nestor-api/validator/docs/schemas.md

 ### Crons
 Crons are tasks that run at a specific time or interval.
 You can use them to automate tasks, commonly as: reporting, backups, maintenance, emails and more.

-You can define the crons configuration with the following structure.

 ```yaml
 crons: